HDBuzz

 A global team of expert HD researchers have been working together to try and get a cell replacement therapy off the ground.
 This is no mean feat: they need to make the right type of cells that have certain markers and that are able to survive and thrive after transplant.

 So far, Leslie and her team have tested this approach in mice that model HD with great success.
 The motor and movement symptoms of the mice improved after they were given the stem cell therapy.
-They also saw increases in molecules that are known to be protective for the brain and reduced amounts of sticky HTT protein clumps.
-They also saw restoration of other molecular markers indicating that the brain has more healthy neurons.
+They also saw increases in molecules that are known to be protective for the brain and reduced amounts of sticky HTTHTT one abbreviation for the gene that causes Huntington’s disease.
+The same gene is also called HD and IT-15 protein clumps.
+They also saw restoration of other molecular markers indicating that the brain has more healthy neuronsneuron Brain cells that store and transmit information.
 Very cool!

 Having healthy cells in the brain after transplant is one thing but, ideally, you want to see these new cells making connections with other nerve cells in the brain.
 Using cool imaging methods, they could see new connections formed between the transplanted and existing brain cells!

 Leslie and her team are advancing this stem cell therapy toward the clinic and are gearing up to start a Phase ½ trial.
-She and her team are being ultra-cautious so that the stem cells that will get transplanted won’t cause tumors.
+She and her team are being ultra-cautious so that the stem cellsstem cells Cells that can divide into cells of different types that will get transplanted won’t cause tumors.
 So far, all tests indicate tumors won’t form.

 The great news is the team have approval to start the trial.
 Once they receive funding, the trial will get underway under the name REGEN4HD.
 Participants will receive one dose of the therapy and different amounts of the cells will be tested to find the amount which works best.